Sustainable Surfing in Samoa: Best Surf Spots + Eco-Resorts

 Planning a surf trip to Polynesia?
 Discover everything you need to know about surfing in Samoa, including the best surf spots in Upolu and Savai’i + eco-friendly places to stay for a sustainable surf adventure.

 Samoa has long been a hidden gem for seasoned surfers seeking uncrowded waves in the South Pacific.
+Its two main islands, Upolu and Savai’i, are ringed by breaks catering to intermediate and advanced wave riders.

 Add to that the intense natural beauty of the islands and the welcoming culture of the Samoan people and you have the makings of a sustainable surf vacation like no other.

-That being said, the surf scene here is not without its complexities.
 Many of the local villages impose beach and surf fees that need to be paid on arrival.
 It’s also generally frowned upon to surf on Sundays, which is a day of rest for Samoa’s majority Christian population.

 All of the resorts and surf guides are well-versed in these local protocols.
 As such, they can seamlessly handle logistics or give you sound advice if you’re travelling independently.